AblateIt/finetune-study/README.md

 `python sweep.py --sweep_config configs/sweep_configs/qlora_sweep.yaml --project test-qlora_sweep --default_training_args configs/default_training_configs/default_qlora.yaml`

 ### How to Finetune configurations from a sweep.(you most likely will never do it)
+1. Check if you have a default acclerate config and if you have it then delete it.
+You can check your huggingface cache folder, by default it points to this `~/.cache/huggingface/accelerate/default_config.yaml`, if the `default_config.yaml` file exists then delete it.
+2. Test you code by running the command `export CUDA_VISIBLE_DEVICES=0 accelerate launch axolotl/scripts/finetune.py configs/test/qlora_experiment.yaml --main_process_port 0`, this should run a qlora run on your GPU0.
+If not then please fix the error before running a sweep or else you will pull configurations from the sweep which will crash and no one else will be able to run them as well.

-You would need a `sweep_id` and a `project_id` from one of the contributor who has started a sweep in order to run finetune experiments.
+3. You would need a `sweep_id` and a `project_id` from one of the contributor who has started a sweep in order to run finetune experiments.

 `python sweep.py --sweep_id <sweep_id> --project <project_id> --gpu <gpu_id>`